Gate lattices and the stabilized automorphism group: Gates, gate lattices and the stabilized automorphism group

-\begin{definition} Maps of the form $\chi^{Hg}$ where $H \leq G$ is of finite index are called \emph{gate lattices}, and they are \emph{even} if $\chi$ is.
+\begin{definition} Let $X \subset \Sigma^G$ be a subshift on a residually finite group.
+Maps of the form $\chi^{Hg}$, where $\chi$ is a gate on $X$, $H \leq G$ is of finite index and $\chi^{Hg}$ commutes, are called \emph{gate lattices}, and they are \emph{even} when $\chi$ is.
 Write $\gnets$ for the group generated by gate lattices, and $\egnets$ for the group generated by even gate lattices. \end{definition}

 Note that ``$\gnets$'' is a fancy ``L'', and stands for ``lattice'', which refers to the fact gates are applied at the points of a (translated) lattice.

-We do not need to take \emph{all} subgroups of finite index in this definition for some of our results, in particular in the precise statement of the main result Theorem~\ref{thm:MainProof} we allow any net of finite-index subgroups with a cofinal subnet of normal subgroups, tending to the trivial group in the Chabauty topology (presumably leading to different groups for different such nets).
-Such a net $\mathcal{I}$ will be called a \emph{lattice net}; for simplicity we directly take $\mathcal{I}$ to be a set of finite-index subgroups ordered under inclusion and directed downward.
-We define $\mathcal{I}$-gate lattices in the obvious way, as well as notations $\gnets_{\mathcal{I}}, \egnets_{\mathcal{I}}$.
-Note that of course $\gnets_{\mathcal{I}}, \egnets_{\mathcal{I}}$ are respectively subgroups of $\gnets, \egnets$.
+As with $\gates$ (and $\egates$), the groups $\gnets$ and $\egnets$ depend on the subshift $X$, but this should not cause any confusion.

-\begin{lemma} Suppose $\chi^{Hg}$ commutes, and $K \leq H$.
-Then $\chi^{Hg}$ can be written as a finite commuting product of commuting gates of the form $\chi^{Kg'}$ \end{lemma}
+\begin{lemma} Let $X$ be a subshift, and $\chi$ a gate on $X$.
+Suppose $\chi^{Hg}$ commutes, and $K \leq H$ is of finite index.
+Then $\chi^{Hg}$ can be written as a finite commuting product of commuting gates of the form $\chi^{Kg'}$. \end{lemma}